 I’m living inside this place of life discrepancy.
 It’s the space between where I am now and where I am going to be.
-I’m in a long hallway, standing by the doorway of this moment, looking far off at the double doors of the future where God is ultimately leading me, pulling me to go.
+I’m on a long road, staring off into the distance towards the future where God is ultimately leading me, pulling me to go.

 And I feel the strength of the pull.

 Day by day, I feel pulled into who I am becoming—the future ME.
 I feel stretched, molded and oftentimes pruned.
 Sometimes I feel like a ball of putty, wondering if anything in my life will remain in place or stay solid.
 Other times, I feel so hardened and stuck that I wonder if I can even change or grow at all.

 But I’m in the thick of it.
 In the thick of this life discrepancy.
 I know who I want to be.
 I can feel the beginnings of it inside of me, popping around like the first loud bursts of the coffeemaker as it awakens.
 But I don’t completely know what’s brewing, what blend I’m becoming.
 I only catch the beginning whiffs.

 And I vacillate in my feelings during this time of life discrepancy.
 Is it really worth all the effort?
 Is where I’m going really worth the time and cost investment?